-Cable Networks and Regional Challenges
+Cable networks and Regional Challenges

-“Kemet Boutros Ghali Foundation for Peace and Knowledge” (KBBG), organized a webinar on the “Political and Economic Considerations of Marine Cables”.
-Dr. Magued Othman, former minister of communication, engineer Ahmed Abdellatef, communication expert were the main speakers and Dr. Ahmed Darwish, former minister of Administration Development was the mediator.
+Kemet Boutros Ghali Foundation for Peace and Knowledge (KBG) organized a webinar on the “Political and Economic Considerations of Marine Cables.”
+Dr. Magued Othman, former minister of communication, and engineer Ahmed Abdelatif, a communication expert, were the main speakers, and Dr. Ahmed Darwish, former minister of Administration Development, was the mediator.

-However, marine cables are still a necessity as they carry almost ten trillion dollars of trade and communication interchange worldwide, Dr. Othman said.
+“However, marine cables are still necessary as they carry almost ten trillion dollars of trade and communication interchange worldwide,” said Dr. Othman.

-“It is the backbone that connects Asia, Europe and the US,” he said, adding that there is also a special path to the Gulf region launched from Fujairah in the United Arab Emirates (UAE), meantime Djibouti is the focal point to Africa’s communication networks, at a time when Egypt is an important pathway connecting the Middle East with Europe.
+“It is the backbone that connects Asia, Europe, and the US.
+There is also a unique path to the Gulf region launched from Fujairah in the United Arab Emirates (UAE).
+In the meantime, Djibouti is the focal point to Africa’s communication networks, whereas Egypt is an important pathway connecting the Middle East with Europe. ” he explained.